Lu-cyww/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Swapping the value of two integers
+determining the length of   string